Sound Item Type Metadata

 INTERVIEWER: Thank you.

 RH: So that’s what growing up black in South Madison meant to me.

 INTERVIEWER: Let’s see.
 So you talked about the close-knit nature of South Madison, and the Bush as well.
 Do you remember any sort of traditions, or, you mentioned gathering places a little bit.
 Were there other gathering places, or places where that community was really felt, and developed?

 RH: Well, during February, just for one week, we would have Negro History Week, which now became Black History Month.
 So we would meet at various churches every night, have a prayer, have dinner, and talk about the spiritualness but also what we were going through as Black people.

-Both parks, Brittingham Park and Penn Park, were very helpful as far as knitting social fabric—at least you had a place to go where you could feel comfortable, eat good food, barbecue ribs, just…oh, I think of those days, they were just so good.
+Both parks, Brittingham Park and Penn Park, were very helpful as far as knitting the social fabric—at least you had a place to go where you could feel comfortable, eat good food, barbecue ribs, oh, just—I think of those days, they were just so good.
 And then, as I say, there was enough social activities for Black people not to feel isolated.
 But once a month, to be able to go down to this place [GESTURES] and have a dance, it was a tremendous experience.

 INTERVIEWER: Was this at the neighborhood center?
 The South Madison Neighborhood Center?

 RH: No, the South Madison Neighborhood Center was not nearby.
 They used the Army Reserve Center, because you could serve drinks there.
 You couldn’t serve drinks at the neighborhood center.

 INTERVIEWER: Can you tell me a little bit about the [South Madison] Neighborhood Center?
 Because, you were the director there.